pnp/sp-dev-fx-webparts/samples/angular2-prototype/README.md

 ## angular2-prototype

-This is experimental project on boostrapping multiple identical angular2 applications with the same root class component.
+This is an experimental project on boostrapping multiple identical angular2 applications with the same root class component.

 ### Building the code